Financial Planning for women at different life stages

 - As our lives evolve, we need to review our financial goals and needs and align our financial plan to support these changing goals.

 - “A man is not a financial plan” – women need to take charge of their own financial planning so that they and their loved ones are financially-secure.

 It is of paramount importance that women understand why they need to plan.
-Given that females have an average lifespan (about 86 years) that is about five years longer than males, they’re likely to live longer.
+Given that females have an average lifespan of 86 years (about 5 years longer than males), they’re likely to live longer.
 This underlines the need to plan for the long-term.
 Having a comprehensive financial plan takes a lot of the uncertainty out of ageing.

 A man is not a financial plan

 Women should recognise that they have a personal responsibility to start planning early.
 By doing so, they’ll be better equipped to upgrade their financial know how and manage their money matters well.

 As their life evolve, their financial goals and needs will change over time.
 So should their financial plan.
 Here are three major life stages and the likely financial planning priorities:

 Women should aim to adopt a disciplined savings strategy and set aside an emergency fund that can sustain three to six months of expenses.
 You can start by saving at least 10% of your income every month.
 This will help protect you from financial uncertainties arising from a job loss or medical crisis.

 Get basic life and health insurance and be adequately insured while the premiums are low, and you are still insurable and healthy.
 Review your family’s medical history and consider buying appropriate health insurance (for example, female-related critical illnesses) to mitigate the risk of being diagnosed with similar illnesses.
 If you have dependants, consider getting term insurance to protect them in the event of premature death or if you become totally and permanently disabled.